MEET THE LAMAVE SCHOLARS - CHRISTINE (TIN) MAE V. ALAGON

-I like working and meeting new people and the rewarding experiences that comes with it.
+I like working and meeting new people and the rewarding experiences that come with it.
 As a marine biology graduate, I long for more field experiences and to know more about the ocean.
-So when my friend introduced me to this organisation, I immediately went for it!
+So when my friend introduced me to this organization, I immediately went for it!

 3. Best LAMAVE moment so far?

 My first whale shark encounter!
 It was pretty amazing to swim with a proper giant in the wild.
 Though my main task in the project is doing community interviews to expand our current knowledge about the whale sharks, I was also able to do boat surveys with the in-water team several times.
 To be able to be respectfully close and swim with the shark was incredible!
 Plus I had the chance to meet other large marine vertebrates such as the devil ray and lots of dolphins!
 The whole 3 months with the LAMAVE were just unforgettable and memorable.

 4. One moment/experience/idea that made you want to get involved with marine conservation?

 The ocean, a beautiful new world because of its unique life forms, needs protection.
 We also depend on the ocean so much.
 It is a major resource for food.
 We can’t survive without the ocean, but the ocean can survive without us.

 5. One thing every Filipino can do for ocean conservation?

 Through education, the message of marine conservation can be instilled in the minds of every Filipino.
 We never think about the impact of not properly segregating our waste, or dumping our trash into the ocean.
 The difference between doing and not doing the small things on a regular basis, like refusing single-use plastic or properly segregating our garbage, matters in conservation.
 We need to remember that there are still generations of Filipinos to come that will need the ocean and its natural resources.